 For those of you with more conservative budgets, the Bosch GWS8-45 Angle Grinder is the best bang for your buck.

-It still has plenty of features but doesn’t cost quite as much as the other favorites on this list.
+It still has plenty of features but doesn’t cost as much as the other favorites on this list.
 It’s our pick for the best value angle grinder.

 Pros:

-- Extremely affordable without sacrificing too many key features!
+• Extremely affordable without sacrificing too many key features!

-- Powerful motor – especially for its size and weight!
+• Powerful motor – especially for its size and weight!

-- Ambidextrous grip – handle can be swapped for left or right-handed use!
+• Ambidextrous grip – handle can be swapped for left or right-handed use!

 Cons:

-- Doesn’t support cutting – grinding and wire brush only (though some users have reported that it will easily cut).
+• It doesn’t support cutting – grinding and wire brush only (though some users have reported that it will easily cut).

 Bosch has a reputation for producing high-quality tools that have catapulted it into being one of the largest power tool manufacturers globally.

-It’s also got a preventative shutoff when your brush needs maintenance so you don’t have to guess. \
+It’s also got a preventative shutoff when your brush needs maintenance, so you don’t have to guess. \

 Frequently Asked Questions

-Although any of these grinders will be fantastic for your needs, we understand that you have some questions.
+Although any of these grinders will be fantastic for your needs, we understand you have some questions.

 Here are some of the most common questions that are asked when people are buying angle grinders.